Photography is a very interesting hobby and can be a lucrative career. But it is not just about buying a camera and taking photos.

 Older film cameras have no LCD (Liquid Crystal Display) screen, while newer versions have.
 Meanwhile, all DSLRs and mirrorless cameras have a full‑color LCD screen located at the back.
 Most DSLR cameras have an LCD screen and a viewfinder, while most mirrorless cameras use an LCD or OLED (organic light‑emitting diode) screen.

 Outdoor photography rarely requires the use of a flash.
-Indoor portrait photography may not also need a flash unless the room has a low light or you want to create shadows.
-Most cameras have a built-in flash, but many professional photographers prefer using an external flash instead.
-Flash speed or duration is the time from full-power flash to off.
+Indoor portrait photography may also need a flash unless the room has sufficient ambient light or you deliberately want to create dramatic shadows.
+Most cameras have a built‑in flash, which is convenient for casual use, but it has limited power and range.
+Many professional photographers prefer using an external flash because it offers greater power, tilt‑and‑shift capability, and the ability to bounce light off ceilings or walls for a more natural look.
+When using flash, remember to keep the flash-to‑subject distance short for indoor portraits, and consider disabling flash in bright daylight to avoid overexposure.

 Different cameras have a different number of user controls, which are located in different areas, depending on the model.
 They allow you to adjust the different settings you need and manipulate the actions of your camera.
 These controls can be in the form of knobs, buttons, and dials.
 Some high‑end cameras have menus on their LCD screens, though.